Angela7201/Gonzoa.github.io/README.md

-Ganyu is a new Hydro character in Genshin Impact.
+Ganyu is a Hydro character in Genshin Impact.
 She is a 5-star Cryo archer from Liyue who serves as the loyal secretary of the Liyue Qixing, the council that governs the city.
 She is a mysterious individual who is described as an "ethereal beauty" and is known for her elegance and poise.
 Ganyu is an expert archer and is capable of manipulating the Hydro element to great effect.
 Her signature ability is the Celestial Shower, which launches a barrage of elemental arrows at her enemies, dealing Hydro damage and inflicting the Wet status effect.
 Additionally, Ganyu can also summon a powerful Frostflake Guardians to fight on her behalf.

 What is Ganyu's backstory?